Skip navigation

 When to Contact a Medical Professional

-If you have shoulder pain and stiffness and suspect you may have a frozen shoulder, contact your health care provider for proper referral and treatment.
+If you have shoulder pain and stiffness and think you have a frozen shoulder, contact your provider for evaluation, referral, and treatment.

 Prevention

-The best way to prevent frozen shoulder is to contact your health care provider if you develop shoulder pain that limits your range of motion for an extended period of time.
-This will allow early treatment and help avoid stiffness.
+Early treatment may help prevent stiffness.
+Call your provider if you develop shoulder pain that limits your range of motion for an extended period.

-People who have diabetes will be less likely to get frozen shoulder if they keep their condition under control.
+People who have diabetes or thyroid problems will be less likely to get frozen shoulder if they keep their condition under control.

 Alternative Names